 Donating sperm is an incredibly generous act.
 You will be changing lives by assisting couples and individuals in becoming parents – something they would otherwise be unable to achieve on their own.

-City Fertility Centre provides an advanced sperm donor program to support you through the entire process.
+City Fertility provides an advanced sperm donor program to support you through the entire process.
 Our specialist team ensures a professional experience for all of our sperm donors.

 Non-Australian citizen clinic-recruited donors with working holiday or temporary working visas will not be accepted.
 Donors with temporary resident visas may be accepted if they can satisfy the above requirements.